 Seventy percent of peptic ulcers are asymptomatic, and 60% of peptic ulcers heal spontaneously.

-Gastric ulcers usually occur due to Helicobacter pylori infection or ingestion of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Gastric ulcers can be associated with Helicobacter pylori infection or ingestion of NSAIDs.
 Other risk factors include smoking, excessive alcohol consumption, steroids, and high-salt diet.
 Less common etiologies include ischemia in the setting of severe burns (Curling ulcer) and uncontrolled activation of parietal cells due to vagal stimulation via elevated intracranial pressure (Cushing ulcer).

 Gastric ulcers may lead to hemorrhage, perforation, infection, or scar tissue if left untreated.

 K25.9 – Gastric ulcer, unspecified as acute or chronic, without hemorrhage or perforation